The 52 Best Body-Weight Exercises for Every Fitness Level and Goal

 Image Credit: Kanawa_Studio/E+/GettyImages

+You don't need a fully-equipped home gym to build strength or spike your heart rate.
 Whatever your fitness goal, body-weight training can help you reach it.

 Advertisement

-"Body-weight exercises can improve mobility and stability and increase muscle mass, strength, power, speed and cardiovascular performance," Grayson Wickham, DPT, CSCS, a physical therapist, certified strength and conditioning specialist and founder of the Movement Vault, tells LIVESTRONG.com.
+"Body-weight exercises can improve mobility and stability and increase muscle mass, strength, power, speed and cardiovascular performance," Grayson Wickham, DPT, CSCS, a physical therapist, strength and conditioning specialist and founder of Movement Vault, tells LIVESTRONG.com.

 Advertisement

 With calisthenics, the greatest benefits come from compound body-weight exercises.
 Working multiple muscle groups and joints at once, these functional exercises improve how you move through day-to-day activities, he says.
-For example, step-ups let us take stairs in stride and push-ups help when we need to lift ourselves off of the floor.

 Convinced?
 No matter your fitness level, you're guaranteed to find something you love among these 50 best body-weight exercises.
 Do them at home, the gym, the park, wherever!